Rushland Boy here, and we continue now with the Trump press conference.

 Well, that's silly, then it's a waste of money.

-We build the mightiest military in the world that sends a message if you attack us, that's the end of you.
+It sends a message, if you attack us, that's the end of you.

 You build these things for the safety of the American people.

-He kept going back to that, that everything he's doing is for the American people and then for the world, secondarily.
+He kept going back to that, that everything he's doing is for the American people and then for the world secondarily.

 Folks, it was masterful.

-And I don't think it was it wasn't scripted.
+And I don't think it wasn't scripted.

 It was nothing that the president had to think long and hard about.